jeremyrode/PicoSteamControl/README.md

 # PicoSteamControl
-Pico control for a shower steamer
+Pico control for a Leisure Steam One Touch LS series.